Josiah Snelling: Life and career

 Snelling, born in 1782, was the son of a well-to-do Boston baker.
+He started his military career in 1803 by enlisting as a sergeant in the Massachusetts militia.
+In 1808, he joined the 4th Infantry Regiment of the U.S. Army as a first lieutenant and rose to the rank of captain by 1809.
+In 1811, Snelling led his company in a charge against Tecumseh's Indian Confederation at the Battle of Tippecanoe that helped ensure a victory for General William Henry Harrison.
+Afterwards, Snelling was recognized for his performance in a letter reporting on the battle by Harrison himself.

-He married Elizabeth Bell and fathered a son, William Joseph Snelling, in 1804; his wife died in 1810.
-He joined the army in May 1808 and was recognized for his performance at the Battle of Tippecanoe.
-He was assigned to command Fort Harrison during the winter of 1811–12. on the Wabash River at the present site of Terre Haute, Indiana.
-During the War of 1812, he was promoted to Major and sent to Fort Detroit, where he met and married Abigail Hunt.
-They had 5 children, Mary, Henry Hunt Snelling, James, Marion, and Josiah.
-After the size of the army was reduced in 1815, Snelling spent about four years on the northern border of New York.
-In June 1819, Snelling was promoted to Colonel of the 5th Infantry Regiment and sent to oversee the construction of Fort St. Anthony.
-Snelling was concerned about the unhealthy living conditions of the temporary quarters at Cantonment New Hope on the St. Peter's River.
-He traveled upriver from St. Louis and arrived at the cantonment on September 5, 1820, and immediately started the relocation and design of the new fort.
+He was assigned to command Fort Harrison during the winter of 1811–12 on the Wabash River at the present site of Terre Haute, Indiana.
+During the War of 1812, he participated in the Battle of Brownstown, where he was promoted to Major in recognition for distinguished service, and then went to Fort Detroit.
+After the size of the army was reduced in 1815, Snelling spent about four years on the northern border of New York as a lieutenant colonel with the Sixth Infantry before moving again to St. Louis, Missouri.

+In June 1819, Snelling was promoted to Colonel of the Fifth Infantry Regiment and sent to oversee the construction of a permanent headquarters at Fort St. Anthony.